kumar8600/yabai-mode/README.md

 cc-check-and-completion
 ========================

-Minor mode for auto configuration of C/C++ syntax checking and completion plugins with [cmake][].
+Minor mode for auto configuration of C/C++ syntax checking and completion packages with [cmake][].

-This mode get the compile options from build system [cmake][] and configure syntax checking and completion plugins.
+This mode get the compile options from build system [cmake][] and configure syntax checking and completion packages.
 Not only that, you can generate build tree and compile and run it.
 So, you can use emacs like IDE by only put source codes and build configuration file `CMakeFile.txt`.